spotinst/help/src/docs/spot-security/features/README.md

 ### Central Security Dashboard

-The Dashboard[link to page] is a central point of reference into the security of your cloud environment and enables quick remediations for the risks discovered.
+[The Dashboard][spot-security/features/security-dashboard/] is a central point of reference into the security of your cloud environment and enables quick remediations for the risks discovered.

 ### Risk Analysis

-Spot Security’s Risk Analysis shows you the security risks discovered in your cloud environment with visibility at a high level and at a very detailed-level view.
+Spot Security’s [Risk Analysis](spot-security/features/analyze-risks/) shows you the security risks discovered in your cloud environment with visibility at a high level and at a very detailed-level view.
 Spot Security then takes the next step of showing you the appropriate remediations you can act on.

 ### Filters